 Courtesy hours are in effect 24 hours a day.
 Excessive loud disturbing noise or behavior at any time during the day or night will not be tolerated.
 These hours extend to the pool area as well.

 During the last week of classes, Reading Days, and final exam week each semester, quiet hours will be in effect 24 hours a day.
 These hours will be posted, and violations of these quiet hours may result disciplinary action.

 Students are not permitted on the residence hall roofs, canopies, on top of elevators, or any other designated areas deemed unsafe by Residential Life and Student Living staff at any point in time.

 Students are responsible for their living environment.
 This includes monitoring who is following them into a residential area.
 Each student entering or leaving a residence hall should ensure that entrances are secured and locked to prevent unauthorized entry.
-Unauthorized entry includes holding a door for someone who does not live in your residence hall.
+Unauthorized entry includes holding a door for someone who does not live the residence halls or propping doors open.
 Students allowing non-residents to enter a residence hall will be held liable for any damages or disruptions caused from unauthorized entrants.

-Maintaining a campus free from sexual misconduct is important to the Florida Poly community.
-The University is committed to fostering an environment that promotes prompt reporting of all types of sexual misconduct, prohibits retaliation, and provides options for resolution that is timely and fair for all complaints.
+Maintaining a campus free from sexual misconduct is important to the Florida Poly Community.
+The University is committed to fostering an environment that promotes prompt reporting of all types of sexual misconduct, prohibits retaliation, provides options for resolution that is timely and fair for all complaints.

-To be considered under the jurisdiction of Title IX jurisdiction, the alleged sexual harassment must have occurred to the person participating or attempting to participate in the University’s education program or activity within the United States.
+To be considered under the jurisdiction of Title IX, the alleged Sexual Harassment must have occurred to the person participating or attempting to participate in the University’s education program or activity within the United States.